 Stephanie: I studied Economics and Business Administration before.
-I choose MMF because I wanted to go more to the business side, especially the financial part.
+I chose MMF because I wanted to go more into the business side, especially the financial part.
 In my bachelor’s, I only did microeconomics, so I wanted both – the best of two worlds!

 Benjamin: Before, I studied International Business.
-I like MMF because it integrates both economics and finance, so I think I went over the course topics and saw some of the electives.
-I realized how it combined both.
-You get some solid knowledge of economics but it also equips us with financial knowledge.
+I like MMF because it integrates both economics and finance.
+I went over the course topics and saw some of the electives.
+You get some solid knowledge of economics, but it also equips us with financial knowledge.

-Anna: It’s a similar thing for me because I did a super quantitative economics bachelor and I wanted to do something applied for once.
+Anna: It’s a similar thing for me because I did a quantitative economics bachelor's and I wanted to do something applied for once.
 But I can still go into both if I want to.

 Toni: I did a bachelor’s in Economics.
-I choose MMF basically because of the summary that I read before coming here and also because of the city.
-And also I like Germany, it was an appealing country for me.
+I chose MMF basically because of the summary that I read before coming here and because of the city.
+And also, I like Germany, it was an appealing country for me.

 Colin: I did Economics and Business Administration at Goethe University before.
-I like the program because of the structure and curriculum.
+I like the program because of its structure and curriculum.
 I chose it because of the courses I can take here.

 Thies: I did a bachelor's in economics and another one in business administration.
 In my case, I chose MMF because of the combination of economics and business administration.
 I liked the macro track in economics and the finance track in business administration.
-That combines well.
+That is combined well in MMF.

-Alex: I got my bachelor's in economics.
-For me, it was similar.
-I studied pure economics before and didn’t want to do pure finance so I was looking for something in-between that combines both.
+Alex: I studied pure economics before and didn’t want to do pure finance, so I was looking for something in-between that combines both.

-Stephanie: About how much financial stuff you’re supposed to know already.
-Like even if you don’t have a financial background you should know the basics, have a foundation.
+Stephanie: If you don’t have a financial background, you should at least know the basics and have a foundation.

-Benjamin: I would say the same thing, but regarding economics.
-Because I studied international business with a focus on finance and capital markets so the financial courses are a bit easier to grasp for me.
-But macroeconomics was like a whole other planet for me.
-It would have been something I would have liked to prepare for before knowing how deep and how specific the courses will be.
-But I like economics, it challenges me and I am growing, so its mostly in the postscript.
+Benjamin: Because I studied international business with a focus on finance and capital markets, the financial courses are a bit easier to grasp for me.
+Macroeconomics was more difficult for me.
+It is good to prepare beforehand, knowing how deep and how specific the courses will be.
+But I like economics, it challenges me, and I am growing.

-Toni: Probably I would have studied more German.
-Also, the time pressure during exams.
+Toni: Probably, I would have studied more German.
+Also, there is some time pressure during exams.
 But that’s it.
 The communication before coming here is quite good.

 Stephanie: I knew that it would be international, but I didn’t think that it would be so diverse.

-Toni: How international it is.
+Toni: I was surprised by how international it is.
 In my bachelor's, most of the international people were just French Erasmus students, so there wasn’t that much diversity.

 Thies: My first impression was how new the campus is.
 My previous university was located in old barracks, which had its charm, but I like the campus in Frankfurt better.
-Furthermore, the internationality and the diversity in our group.
-Because the cohort is small, you were talking to many classmates.
-I knew most of them better than just their names.
+I like the internationality and the diversity in our group.
+Because the cohort is small, you talk to many of your classmates.
+I knew most of them well.

 Alex: How international it was!
 There are people from all over the world and relatively few Germans.
 I liked it because it gave me insights into different backgrounds.
-People were very diverse but we had a cool group spirit.
+People were very diverse, and we had a cool group spirit.

-Stephanie: Not being afraid to ask for help, I think that is an important part.
+Stephanie: Not being afraid to ask for help is an important part.
 I think you should know a lot of statistics.

 Benjamin: A good foundation in math.
-Having a habit of self-study.
-To be driven and to keep on going even though it’s difficult and some ideas are hard to understand.
-To keep going, to be motivated.
-Having some self-study skills.
+To be driven and to keep on going even if it is difficult and some ideas are hard to understand.
+To be motivated.

 Toni: Analytical skills, also reading skills.
-It’s very important because we have two seminars, they’re mandatory, and you have to read a lot of papers.
-So I would say reading skills and analytical skills are really important.
+We have two seminars, they’re mandatory, and you have to read a lot of papers.
+So, I would say reading skills and analytical skills are really important.
 Analytical skills especially in the first semester.

-Thies: The ability to organize, spontaneity, easing up and also not being too excited.
-I think I was less nervous than during my bachelor’s.
-So all the things that I worried about during the bachelor – I just relaxed and thought: It will work out.
+Thies: The ability to organize, spontaneity, easing up and also not being too nervous.
+I just relaxed and thought: It will work out.
 And it did.

-Alex: I agree, you need to be organized.
+Alex: You need to be organized.
 In the beginning, it’s a lot of new impressions.
-A lot is new, many things are a bit more, more intense, and bigger.
-So if you are good at organizing and orientating yourself, that is an advantage.
+A lot is new, many things are a bit more intense.
+So, if you are good at organizing and orientating yourself, that is an advantage.

 Toni: Well, I was already working in retail financing.
 Probably I would like to keep working on that, not specifically in a financial company but more in a selling company.
 I really like it because you see a whole different environment from the finance institutions.

-Colin: I am into risk management and banking and banking supervision.
-And currently, I am working at the ECB.
+Colin: I am into risk management, banking and banking supervision.
+Currently, I am working at the ECB.
 It is possible to find a job there or at least an internship, so just apply!
-Try, try as much as you can, because then you are successful.
+Try as much as you can, because then you are successful.
 Don’t shy away.